koalalorenzo/blog/content/posts/202112-twitch-meme-bot.md

 ## The Bot Idea

-The Idea is simple.
+The idea is simple.
 If you write on my chat while I stream something like:

 ```yaml
 !meme hello Hey Lorenzo!